troglobit/finit/docs/conditions.md

 Triggering
 ----------

-Conditions are triggered by built-in plugins, but can for debugging purposes also be controlled using the `cond set` and `cond clear` sub-commands to the `initctl` control tool:

-* `initctl cond set your/cond/here`

-  To set a condition

-* `initctl cond clear your/cond/here`

-  To clear a condition
+Conditions can only be triggered by built-in plugins.

 Conditions retain their current state until the next reconfiguration or runlevel change.
 At that point all set conditions transition into the